Aryeh Altman

 Aryeh Altman (אריה אלטמן, 6 January 1902 – 21 August 1982) was an Israeli politician who served as a member of the Knesset for Herut and Gahal between 1951 and 1965.

 Biography

 Born in Balta in the Russian Empire (today in Ukraine), Altman studied law and economics at Odessa University.
-In 1921, he joined Tzeiri Zion, and chaired the organisation until 1924.
+In 1921 he joined Tze'irei Zion, and chaired the organisation until 1924.
 After being imprisoned three times by Soviet authorities, he was sent into exile in 1924.
-He made aliyah to Mandate Palestine in 1925, and was amongst the founders of the Working Zionists Organization.
-In 1927, Altman moved to the United States to study sociology and political science at the University of Detroit and then New York University, where he was awarded a PhD in 1935.
+He emigrated to Mandatory Palestine in 1925, and was amongst the founders of the Working Zionists Organization.
+In 1927 Altman moved to the United States to study sociology and political science at the University of Detroit and then New York University, where he was awarded a PhD in 1935.